ibexa/documentation-user/docs/product_catalog_management/product_variants.md

 ---
-description: You can create multiple variants of one product, based on attributes such as size, color, technical specifications, and others.
+description: Create multiple variants of one product, based on attributes such as size, color, technical specifications, and others.
 ---

-# Product variants and assets
+# Work with product variants

-## Product variants

-Product variants enable you to have multiple versions of one product, differing in some characteristics.

-Typical examples are a t-shirt in different colors, or a laptop with different hard disk sizes.

-You can create variants based on product attributes.
-To use an attribute to create variants, mark the attribute as **Used for product variants** when creating a product type.
+To use an attribute to create [variants](understand_products.md#product-variants), mark the attribute as **Used for product variants** when creating a product type.

 ![Product type definition with attributes used for variants](img/product_type_attr_used_for_variants.png)